Embloy/Embloy-Developers/docs/other resources/readmes/get-started-small-business.md

 ## Step 3: Create your first job
 ### Register your job
 :::info
 Currently, we only support job uploads in JSON format.
-We are working on an in app job editor, if you are interested in testing it, please [let us know](https://embloy.com/en-US/contact).
+We are working on an in-app job editor; if you are interested in testing it, please [let us know](https://about.embloy.com/en/contact).
 :::
 - Download our <a href="https://developers.embloy.com/files/embloy-job.json" target="_blank">example job</a>
 - Log into our <a href="https://genius.embloy.com/" target="_blank">recruiter portal</a> and click on the "Add job" button